platelminto/icloud-to-nextcloud/README.md

 4. For WebCal calendars, install ICSx5
 5. For notes, install the Nextcloud Notes app
 6. For photos, install the Memories app

-## TODO
-- Recreate albums in Nextcloud using the iCloud albums CSV file